 Add yourself to the list of contributors in

-- Make sure all unit tests on Travis are green.
+Make sure all unit tests on Cirrus-CI are green.

 disthave the correct version (no

 .dirtyor Git hash) according to the Git tag.
-Also sizes of the distributions should be less then 500KB, otherwise unwanted clutter may have been included.
+Also sizes of the distributions should be less than 500KB, otherwise unwanted clutter may have been included.

-I’ve got an strange error related to versions in
+I’ve got a strange error related to versions in

 test_update.pywhen executing the test suite or about an entry_point that cannot be found.